goldbergyoni/nodebestpractices/sections/testingandquality/refactoring.md

 <br/><br/>

-### Motivation for Refactoring
+### One Paragraph Explainer

 Refactoring is an important process in the iterative development flow.
 Removing "Code Smells" (bad coding practices) such as Duplicated Code, Long Methods, Long Parameter list will improve your code and making it more maintainable.
 Using a static analysis tools will assist you in finding these code smells and build a process around refactoring.
+Adding these tools to your CI build will help automate the quality checking process.
+If your CI integrates with a tool like Sonar or Code Climate, the build will fail if it detects code smells and inform the author on how to address the issue.
 <br/><br/>